Is Biting a Good Self Defense Technique

 8) Social Taboo

 Finally, biting is generally considered a social taboo in some way.
 We’re more sophisticated than animals and above biting.
-If you examine our teeth, you can tell they’re not designed for biting.
+Examining our teeth, you can tell they’re not designed for biting.
 We’re not cavemen.

 How to Bite

-And in such cases, you just don’t bite; show your animal heritage.
+And in such cases, you don’t bite; show your animal heritage.
 Rather than bite and release, bite and rip.
 Bring the teeth as hard as possible on the aggressor’s flesh until you taste their blood.
-Then shake your head vigorously until you break flesh or muscles from their skin.
+Then, shake your head vigorously until you break flesh or muscles from their skin.

 It’s also important that you aim for the smaller bits.
 Rather than go for a massive bite, choose smaller body features such as the nose or ears.
 Your teeth are stronger than an ear’s cartilage, and it is easier to inflict damage.